Fireball0424/CryptoEngineering/Critique1/README.md

 - [x] force user interaction
 - [x] autofill and submit to decrease users' total interactions
 - [x] if saved password in https and login page is http, warning user not to autofill
-- [ ] javascript attacker prevent
+- [x] javascript attacker prevent
+- [x] iframe attack prevent

 ## Extra functions
-- [x] ask user to storage password
+- [x] ask user to storage and update password

 ## How can improve ?
 * Extend to multiple webs (Now only https://portal.nycu.edu.tw)
-* Prevent javascript attacker (not yet implement)
 * Instead using storage.sync API, connects to database